rustylabs/blue_flame/README.md

 # About
 This is a game editor to the game engine [BlueEngine](https://github.com/ElhamAryanpur/BlueEngine)

+egui is used to draw the menus, gluesql is being used to save and load your project settings.

-This is in its VERY early stages and currently the game engine does not support it.
+This is in its VERY early stages and currently you can't use it with the game engine or do anyting practical with it!